Greece to split Postbank after sale stumbles

 FUNDING NEEDED

 Stripping out the problematic part of Postbank will force the authorities to pump in capital to cover the resulting funding gap - the difference between assets and liabilities.
-Another banker close to the procedure said that the gap would be about 4 billion euros ($5.3 billion).
+Another banker close to the procedure said that the gap would be about 4 billion euros.

 The bigger the portfolio of assets to be transferred to the bad part of Postbank, the larger the funding gap that will need to be filled by the Hellenic Financial Stability Fund (HFSF).